cn0047/stash/ed/react/README.md

 To pass data through the component tree without having to pass props down into each component - use `context`.

+By adding `childContextTypes` and `getChildContext` to component React passes the information down automatically and any component in the subtree can access it by defining `contextTypes`.

 Changes in context won't cause re-render not in parent nor child.
 `component.forceUpdate()` - call `render` skipping `shouldComponentUpdate`,
 but trigger the normal lifecycle methods for child.